joshuag1000/Pi-hole/README.md

-# pihole
+# Pi-hole
-A List of custom domains that i block
+A List of custom domains that I block